Crappie vs Bluegill – The Differences! Is Crappie Better?

 |Selenium||14.2 mcg||13.2 mcg|

 Both fish contain a good number of minerals and vitamins.
 At first glance it’s difficult to determine which fish provides more.
-Therefore, is bluegill or crappie healthier?
+Therefore, which one is healthier?

 Crappie is healthier than bluegill due to its higher percentage of heart healthy omega-3 fatty acids, protein and B vitamins.
-Crappie contains 85% more heart healthy omega-3s and more B12, B5, B3, magnesium and phosphorus than bluegill.
+They contain 85% more heart healthy omega-3s and more B12, B5, B3, magnesium and phosphorus.

 Bluegill also contains a good number of vitamins and minerals.
-Bluegill provides more thiamin, riboflavin, folate, iron, potassium, calcium, zinc and selenium.
+They provide more thiamin, riboflavin, folate, iron, potassium, calcium, zinc and selenium.

 The extra omega-3 fatty acids is what separates the two fish and gives crappie the advantage.
 Keep reading the next section to find out why omega-3 fatty acids are important for your health.